Niteshyadav0331/Linear-Regression-and-Regularization/README.md

 # Linear-Regression-and-Regularization

+## Overview
-A Model which predicts Boston Housing Prices using Linear, Ridge, Lasso and Elastic Net Regression.
+  - This is a Model which predicts Boston Housing Prices using Linear, Ridge, Lasso and Elastic Net Regression.

+## Dependencies
+  - Pandas
+  - Numpy
+  - Matplotlib
+  - Seaborn
+  - Sklearn